Robust quantum compilation and circuit optimisation via energy minimisation: Possible applications

+Using this adaptive time-step scheme, we simulated recompilation of squeezed states of $3$ to $20$ qubits.
+For each state size, we perform $20$ tests with random squeezed state parameters $\vec\phi$, and random initial ansatz parameters $\vec\theta$.
+At each of the $200$ iterations of variational imaginary-time evolution, the linear equations were solved using singular value decomposition, with no truncation.
+The results are presented in Figure~{\ref{fig:recompiler_scaling}}.
+Despite excellent recompilation of the $16$-qubit state to $99\%$ fidelity, larger squeezed states performed significantly worse.
+The maximum fidelity achieved for $19$ qubits (highlighted along the red line in Figure~{\ref{fig:recompiler_scaling}}) is $59\%$, though the average is $11\%$.

+We speculate this particular squeezed state may be anomalously difficult to recompile due to, for example, prescribing strong entanglement between non-neighbouring qubits, for which there may be a small space of proximate ansatz states.
+Converging into such a space from an initial random set of parameters becomes decreasingly likely with increasing number of qubits~{\cite{barren_init}}.

+As cautioned however, a test of scaling performance may be more difficult than recompiling a particular state.
+We demonstrate this by recompiling the anomalously difficult $19$ qubit circuit, using the same total number of iterations ($200$), but introducing 10 stages of luring, and parameter truncation.
+The ansatz parameters now begin at zero, and all parameters in $\mathcal{A}\ket{0}$ (including the $Y(\pi/2)$ terms) are initially scaled to $\times0.1$, and then incrementally restored to their full values over the course of recompilation.
+We furthermore introduce truncation of singular values below $10^{-5}$ when solving the linear equations involved in variational imaginary-time evolution.
+At no extra algorithmic cost, the same $19$ qubit case is now recompiled to a final $94\%$ fidelity, and is denoted by the red point in Figure~{\ref{fig:recompiler_scaling}}.
+The changing fidelity achieved by recompilation against the lured state is shown in Figure~{\ref{fig:squeezed_luring}}.

-\subsection{Possible applications}
+\section{Possible applications}

-The answer to question (2) in the preceding section suggests one possible application area: Using recompilation periodically during some task (modelling dynamics, or eigensolving, etc) so as to `compress' the current circuit and thus `make room' for additional gates.
+In Section~\ref{sec:numerical_demo}, we demonstrated one possible application area: Using recompilation periodically during some task (modelling dynamics, or eigensolving, etc) so as to `compress' the current circuit and thus `make room' for additional gates.
 This may be relevant when considerations such as noise accumulation make deeper circuits undesirable.
 However as a caveat we should stress that in the present demonstration it is actually the recompilation process itself that requires the deepest circuit, since it involves the concatenation $\mathcal{B}^{-1}\mathcal{A}$.
 A full demonstration of this possibility would require one to show that repeated recompilation can reduce the maximum circuit depth, and this is a topic for further work.

 Generally when considering applications it is important to remember that the present technique needs quantum hardware in order to perform the recompilation (unless we are doing so for small circuits relevant to today's small prototypes).
 Moreover, the recompile process presented here involves a variational eigensolver and therefore will require that circuit $\mathcal{A}$ be executed a large number of times in order to complete the recompile.
 One might ask, would the user not have done better simply to use the (non-optimal) circuit $\mathcal{A}$ in their application, rather than bothering to recompile it?
 The answer depends on how many state preparations $\mathcal{A}\ket{\text{in}}$ are required for that application.
 We now mention two important cases where one might expect that this number is large relative to the recompilation cost, thus making it prudent to indeed recompile and perform subsequent state preparations with $\mathcal{B}\ket{\text{in}}$.